programmingwithmohammed/programmingwithmohammed/README.md

 - 👋 Hi, I’m @Mohammed
 - 👀 I’m interested in ...programming and technologies
-- 🌱 I will upload all my programming tutorials code in the github challen
+- 🌱 I will upload all my programming tutorials code in the github channel.
 - 💞️ I’m looking forward to reach out other to help as much as I can on programming tutorials.
 - 📫 How to reach me ...programmingwithmohammed21@gmail.com
 - You can find all my tutorials on youtube channel - https://www.youtube.com/channel/UCMWDPNicIA74HBc_y8DrxiQ